Pembrolizumab in Treating Patients with Rare Tumors That Cannot Be Removed by Surgery or are Metastatic

 Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
 Treatment repeats every 21 days for up to 24 months in the absence of disease progression or toxicity.
 Patients with clinical response or disease stabilization may continue treatment for up to an additional 12 months.

-After completion of study treatment, patients are followed up at 30 days and then every 12 weeks.
+After completion of study treatment, patients are followed up at 30 days and then every 9 or 12 weeks.

 Trial Phase Phase II